 California State University, Sacramento

-California State University, Sacramento (CSUS, or Sacramento State), is located in high-tech Northern California, in California’s capital city.
-The campus is close to friendly neighborhoods, shops, parks and public transportation, and international students have access to the most sophisticated smart-classrooms, computer labs, software and interactive media facilities in California.
+California State University, Sacramento (Sacramento State), is located in high-tech Northern California, in California’s capital city, and has a campus enrollment of over 30,000 students.
+The campus is close to friendly neighborhoods, shops, parks, and public transportation.
+International students have access to the most sophisticated smart-classrooms, computer labs, software and interactive media facilities in California.
 Business Administration, Social Sciences, Communication/Journalism, English, Humanities, and Sciences are popular courses of study for exchange students.
 International students can live on or off-campus, become involved in campus life through more than 250 student clubs and organizations, or get practical work experience through a variety of internship programs.
 At Sacramento State, international students enjoy a uniquely American university experience.

-- Restricted/Limited Subject Areas (limited places are available and are highly competitive): Biological Sciences (BIO); Criminal Justice (CRJ); Health Science (HLSC); Psychology (PSYC).
+Restricted (Limited) Subject Areas where limited places are available and are highly competitive: Biological Sciences (BIO); Criminal Justice (CRJ); Kinesiology (KINS); Psychology (PSYC).

 Impacted and restricted subject areas are subject to change at any time.